brave/qa-resources/wikitemplate.md

   - [ ] opened tabs can be reloaded
   - [ ] stored passwords are preserved
   - [ ] unpinned tabs can be pinned
+  - [ ] Sync chain created in previous version is retained

 ### About pages